Resources

 Getting Started with AccelPay

 AccelPay is a marketplace facilitator platform that allows alcohol brands to sell direct-to-consumer on their own website without obtaining a retail license.
 Orders placed through a brand's AccelPay-powered checkout are routed to the nearest licensed retailer in AccelPay's network, who acts as the merchant of record.
-The retailer fulfills and ships the order, while the brand retains 100% of the customer data and controls the entire checkout experience.
+The retailer fulfills and ships the order, while the brand retains the customer data and controls the entire checkout experience.

 Standard onboarding takes 2–4 weeks from kickoff to first live sale.
 Brands with all required information ready can go live in as little as 24 hours.
 The information needed to start the process includes product category, current distribution information, wholesale price, and MSRP.

 AccelPay needs four things to begin onboarding: the product category (spirits, wine, beer, or RTD), the brand's current distribution footprint, wholesale price (cost to distributor/retailer), and MSRP.
-For Shopify merchants, AccelPay also requires collaborator access — brands grant access via dev@accelpay.io in their Shopify admin.
+For Shopify merchants, AccelPay also requires collaborator access -brands grant access via dev@accelpay.io in their Shopify admin.

 AccelPay works with any website platform.
 Non-Shopify implementations use an embedded cart via script tag and a CNAME record so the cart loads on the brand's domain.
 Confirmed compatible platforms include WordPress, Wix, Squarespace, Shopline, and fully custom-built sites.
 The checkout experience is white-labeled and matches the brand's visual identity regardless of the underlying CMS.